data-apis/scipy-2023-presentation/paper.rst

 when it comes time to test NumPy itself.
 Instead, array-api-tests tests the behavior specified by the spec directly.

-This is done by making use of the hypothesis Python library (TODO: reference).
+This is done by making use of the hypothesis Python library :cite:`MacIver2019a`.
 Hypothesis is a property-based testing library, where tests are written as assertions on generic properties and inputs are generated automatically from strategies.
 This is a good fit for the array API because it allows writing